zyuhaoMe/zyuhaoMe/README.md

-- 👋 Hi, I’m @zyuhaoMe
+- 👋 Hi, I’m @zyuhaoMe.
+I'm currently a graduate student in mechanical engineering at university of michiga, Ann Arbor.
-- 👀 I’m interested in high performance computing in physic-based modeling in addtive manufacturing.
+- 👀 I’m interested in high performance computing, physic-based numerical modeling and addtive manufacturing!
-- 🌱 I’m currently learning parallel computing
+- 🌱 I’m currently focusing on parallel programming and real time computing.
-- 📫 How to reach me wechat: zyh975584213
+- 📫 How to reach me 1.wechat: zyh975584213

 <!---
 zyuhaoMe/zyuhaoMe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.